eggbe/hash-store/README.md

 ## Introduction
-This is the powerful package provides you an easiest way to create and manage of your own lists of hashes.
+This is the powerful library provides an easiest way to create and manage your own list of hashes.

 ## Features
-This package is fully file-based so you don't need use any databases.
+The library is fully file-based so you don't need use any databases.

 ## Requirements